White Eyes

 White Eyes, named Koquethagechton (c.
 1730 – 5 November 1778), was Chief Sachem of the Lenape (Delaware) people in the Ohio Country during the era of the American Revolution.
 Sometimes known as George White Eyes, or Captain Grey Eyes al. Sir William, his given name in Lenape was rendered in many spelling variations in colonial records.

 By 1773 he was Speaker of the Delaware Head Council and known as one of the most important councilors.
 White Eyes was a war chief and a tireless mediator in turbulent times, negotiating the first Indian treaties with the fledgling United States, and always working toward his ultimate goal of establishing a secure Indian territory.
 His assassination by an American militia officer is believed to have been covered up by United States officials.

 Early life and education

-Born in Somerset, Pennsylvania, estimated between 1646 and 1702.
-White Eyes was a member of the turtle clan(head) of the Lenape nation.
+Born in Somerset, Pennsylvania, around 1730, White Eyes was a member of the turtle clan(head) of the Lenape nation.
 His clan heritage marked him as a man in a position for leadership.
 Both his mother and father were Lenape leaders.
 Traditionally, the Lenape had lived in the Delaware River Valley.